top of page

 How Important Is Diet for Mental Health?

 Diet plays a powerful role in mental well-being, but it’s also one of the hardest habits to change.
 For that reason, I rarely make nutrition the very first intervention—unless lab results or clear patterns show that diet is a top priority for your symptoms.
-More often, we start with foundational supports (like sleep, stress regulation, or supplements) and then build gradual, sustainable shifts in your eating patterns over time.
+Most women do best when we build changes gradually into their daily schedule for mental health so improvements feel sustainable and lasting.
+Typically, we start with foundational supports (like sleep, stress regulation, or supplements) and then build gradual, sustainable shifts in your eating patterns over time.
 This way, dietary changes feel realistic, not overwhelming, and they have the biggest impact on your long-term mental health.

 Can lifestyle changes really reduce the need for medication?